2020 United States House of Representatives elections in New York: District 5

 The 5th district is based mostly in southeastern Queens, and includes all of the Rockaway Peninsula and the neighborhoods of Broad Channel, Cambria Heights, Hollis, Jamaica, Laurelton, Queens Village, Rosedale, Saint Albans, Springfield Gardens, and South Ozone Park, as well as John F. Kennedy International Airport, as well as parts of Nassau County including Inwood and portions of Valley Stream and Elmont.
-The incumbent is Democrat Gregory Meeks, who was re-elected unopposed in 2018.
+The incumbent was Democrat Gregory Meeks, who was re-elected unopposed in 2018.